 Follow these tips and be sure to not let your guard down just because of the nice weather:

 When the temperatures rise, it’s tempting to leave doors and windows open to let in the fresh air.
 Enjoy the spring weather all you want, but be sure to lock the doors and windows before you leave your home or go to sleep at night.
 Taking the time to double check your doors and windows will not only protect your home from potential threats it will also give you peace of mind.

 With spring on the way, you’re going to be spending more time outdoors.
-Whether you’re doing yard work, biking around the neighborhood, or finally playing with those new outdoor toys you got for Christmas, there’s a good chance you may forget to bring your tools or toys back inside when you finish using them.
+Whether you’re doing yard work, biking around the neighborhood, or finally playing with those new outdoor toys you got for Christmas, there’s a chance you may forget to bring your tools or toys back inside when you finish using them.

-3. Vacation Securely: Going out of town for spring break?
-Beware that spring breaks and vacations are burglars favorite time of year.
-With most of the neighborhood out of town, it’s a perfect time to prey on homes that are not secured properly.
+Going out of town for spring break?
+Beware that spring breaks and vacations are a burglar’s favorite time of year.
+With most of the neighborhood out of town, it’s a perfect time to prey on homes that are not properly secured.
 Keep your home safe while on vacation by turning on your security alarm system and locking all doors and windows.